sulu/sulu-docs/bundles/page/security.rst

 an eyes is shown instead.
 In case the user has no permission at all, there also will not appear any icon on hovering.

+In addition to the Sulu system the system of the webspace for this page is also shown on the permission tab, if the webspace has a system configured (see :doc:`../../book/webspaces` for more information on how to do this).
+If the webspace has configured the system with the `permission-check` flag set to `true`, Sulu will automatically check in this webspace if the current visitor is allowed to see the current page and only show pages in the navigation and smart content listings if the visitor has sufficient permissions.